Hurricanes have made Caribbeans the world’s latest climate refugees.

 And officials from the islands haven’t held back in reminding the industrialized world who’s at fault here.
 (Hint: not island people.)

 Over the weekend, Dominica Prime Minister Roosevelt Skerrit was unapologetic as he spoke to the United Nations General Assembly.
 Hurricane Maria lashed his island before going on to destroy Puerto Rico.
-The Category-5 storm killed at least 15 residents of Dominica last week.
+The Category 5 storm killed at least 15 residents of Dominica last week.

 “While the big countries talk, the small island nations suffer,” said Skerrit.
 “We need action, and we need it now.”